italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 available by the :ref:`Trust Anchor<Esempio_EN3>`.
 For each subject contained in the :ref:`answer<Esempio_EN3.1>` and corresponding to an OP, the RP :ref:`requires<Esempio_EN2>` and obtains the self-signed Entity Configuration by the OP.

 For each EC of the OPs, the RP tests the content signature by using the public key obtained by the Entity Statement released by the Trust Anchor.
-After testing the Entity Configuration signature with the TA's public key, RP recognizes the trust towards the OP.
+After validating the Entity Configuration signature with the TA's public key, RP recognizes the trust towards the OP.

 Finally, the RP applies the policies published by the Trust Anchor on the OP's Metadata and saves the final Metadata by associating it to an expiry date (claim **exp**).
 The expiry date corresponds to the lowest